kot-org/Kot/README.md

 - Bochs (optional)

 # Building the OS
 That's easy!
 Run `make deps-debian` to install all the required build tools listed before (only if you're building on Debian/Ubuntu) and then run `make build` to start the build process.
-After that running `make qemu` will start KotOS in Qemu and `make bochs` will start the OS in Bochs ;)
+After that running `make qemu` will start KotOS in Qemu.
 # Just run kot
 Download the latest release <a href="https://github.com/kot-org/Kot/releases">here</a> and make it run on your x86-64 emulator like qemu-kvm, bochs, vmware, virtual box, ...